 The Urban Renewal Area is generally low-lying, with ground levels in the Wolli Creek precinct predominantly between RL 2.00 and 5.00 (Australian Height Datum).
 Most of the land in the Bonar Street precinct is on higher land that drains towards the Wolli Creek precinct.
-Flooding is known to occur in all parts of Wolli Creek.
+Flooding is known to occur in all parts of Wolli Creek and in much of the Bonar Street precinct.
 The majority of the Urban Renewal Area is located below the design flood level.

 The low lying nature of the Urban Renewal Area was a key factor in its historic development as an industrial area.
-Such uses have tended to locate in low lying and flood affected areas because of long standing community expectations that residential housing should not locate in these high hazard areas.
+Such uses have tended to locate in low lying and flood affected areas because of long standing community expectations that residential housing should not locate in these flood affected areas.
 This traditional settlement pattern was evident in many other parts of southern Sydney, including Mascot, Alexandria, Marrickville and Tempe.

 The competition for land means that many of these areas are coming under pressure for conversion to housing.
 With that conversion there is a need to maintain the community's expectation that the areas where people live, and the safe evacuation routes, will be flood-free.
-Council's flood policy requires buildings to be built to a design floor level which is the design level plus freeboard.
-The design flood is established at the 0.5% AEP (annual exceedance probability) flood and the freeboard 500mm.
+Council's DCP requires buildings to be built to a design floor level which is the design flood level plus freeboard.

-Flood mitigation work is essential if the Urban Renewal Area is to be redeveloped for residential, commercial or other non industrial purposes.
-The rezoning of the area to permit such redevelopment depended on adequate provision being made for the flood protection of the area in order to satisfy the requirements of planning directions issued by the Minister for Planning.
+Flood mitigation work is essential if the Urban Renewal Area is to be redeveloped for residential, commercial or other non-industrial purposes.
+The rezoning of the area to permit such redevelopment depended on adequate flood management and flood protection of the development in the area in order to satisfy the requirements of planning directions issued by the Minister for Planning.